bassettb/SugarPiDisplay/README.md

 SugarPiDisplay
 ##############

-Display you CGM data on a small lcd character display anywhere in your house.
+Display your CGM data on a small lcd character display anywhere in your house.
 Runs on a Raspberry Pi.

 Features